 "I'd better," Astra said.
 "Untrained poms are nasty little creatures."
-She stood back as jacket, and then unzipped my boots and sat them on the shoe rack.
+She stood back as I opened the screen door and entered the foyer.
+I closed the door, shrugged out of my jacket, and then unzipped my boots and sat them on the shoe rack.
 I followed her into the kitchen and settled on one of the counter stools.